 Building a Successful Business Continuity Management Program

 WorldAware’s team of risk management experts work with your organization to develop a BCM program that encompasses the necessary plans, procedures, and protocols to prepare, monitor, and respond to—and learn from—drills, exercises and any realized risk-related events.

-In developing the risk profile, WorldAware’s analysts work with organizations to identify the events and conditions that have the potential to impact operations, assets, and personnel by monitoring and analyzing global events and relevant issues.
+In developing the risk profile, WorldAware’s analysts work with organizations to identify the events and conditions that have the potential to impact operations, assets, and personnel.
 With expertise across 10 core intelligence areas, our analysts are available to help businesses navigate, scale, and execute the intelligence needed to create and maintain the overarching plans within a complete BCM program.

-WorldAware’s monitoring capabilities stem from the strength of our analysts working around the globe—from the Global Integrated Operations Center (GIOC) at our headquarters outside the U.S. capital, to teams based in London, Cape Town, and Singapore.
-Our analysts provide intelligence, bulletins, assessments, and alerts for events as they develop and become relevant.
+WorldAware’s monitoring capabilities stem from the strength of our analysts working around the globe—from the Global Integrated Operations Center (GIOC) at our headquarters outside the U.S. capitol, to teams based in London, Cape Town, and Singapore.
+Our analysts provide intelligence, bulletins, assessments, and alerts for relevant events as they develop.
 WorldAware’s team of intelligence analysts pull from over 21,000 sources of information, covering 191 countries on a 24/7 basis to alert organizations with speed and accuracy.
-Our monitoring strategy plays a key role in providing the information and context organizations need to avoid being impacted by risks—and to trigger responses to threats when necessary.
+Our monitoring strategy plays a key role in providing the information and context organizations need to avoid being impacted — and to trigger responses to events where necessary.

-When a risk directly impacts an organization—such as a natural disaster or a terrorist attack—a response is set in motion according to plans outlined in the BCM program.
-A holistic response can take on a high level of complexity depending on the event and a host of factors which determine its impact on an organization.
+When an organization realizes risk — such as a natural disaster or a terrorist attack — a response is set in motion according to plans outlined in the BCM program.
+A holistic response can take on high levels of complexity depending on the event and a host of factors that determine the impact on an organization.

-WorldAware stands ready to support our clients when a threat becomes a risk to their organization.
-Wherever and whenever a threat occurs, our Global Response and Assistance team serves as a valuable resource to organizations seeking the right next steps to mitigate potential negative effects.
-While those steps may vary, consistent communication is crucial in the event of a crisis.
-To this end, WorldAware offers organizations a variety of technologies and solutions that allow their people to stay in touch whether they are in the midst of a critical event or business as usual.
+WorldAware stands ready to support our clients.
+Wherever and whenever an event occurs, our Global Response and Assistance team serves as a valuable resource to organizations seeking the right next steps to mitigate potential negative effects.
+While these steps vary, consistent communication is crucial.
+To this end, WorldAware offers organizations a variety of technologies and solutions that allow their people to stay in touch whether they are in the midst of a crisis event or business as usual.

 When organizations implement BCM programs using an integrated risk management approach, learning opportunities arise at every stage of development.
-Through preparation, organizations discover the type and scope of risks that could impact them—and the actions they should take to avoid them.
-Monitoring is an ongoing education in how risks shift and change, allowing organizations to stay one step ahead with forewarning.
-In the event a threat becomes a risk and requires response, organizations learn by reflecting on their response and its outcomes to gain insight and make plan adjustments to reduce risk for the future.
+Through preparation, organizations discover the type and scope of risk that could impact them — and the actions available to avoid them.
+Monitoring provides an ongoing education as to how risk shifts and changes, allowing organizations to stay one step ahead in reducing risk.
+In the event a risk is realized, organizations learn by reflecting on their response and its resulting outcomes to gain insight and make plan adjustments to reduce risk for the future.

 WorldAware understands that every organization is impacted by different risks in different ways.
 To combat these risks, plans require continuous improvement.
-We inform organizations about the nature of changing risks and support them as they update and execute flexible, scalable plans so they can best deliver on Duty of Care.
-If a client is impacted by a threat, we conduct an After Action Review in which our experts analyze each step of response and the outcomes that resulted from an incident, capturing lessons learned from the event and implementing appropriate changes to maintain life safety and keep organizational operations running more efficiently and effectively by expanding an organization’s ability to counter the likelihood and impacts of risk in the face of rapidly changing environments.
+We inform organizations about the nature of changes in their risk profile and support them as they update and execute flexible, scalable plans so they can best deliver on Duty of Care.
+Where clients are impacted, we conduct an After Action Review in which our experts analyze each step of response and the resulting outcomes from an event, capturing lessons learned and implementing appropriate changes to maintain life safety and keep organizational operations running more efficiently and effectively by expanding an organization’s ability to counter the likelihood and impacts of risk in the face of rapidly changing environments.